Sitefinity-SDK/Telerik.Sitefinity.Samples.IntegrationTests/README.md

 ```

 ### Multilingual Support
-In order to execute a test in multilingual mode you need to add [Multilingual] attribute to the test.
+To execute a test in multilingual mode, you need to add [Multilingual] attribute to the test.
 You can pass one of the following modes in the constructor:
 * Multilingual - This specifies that this test will be executed once the web site is in multilingual mode.
-* MultiAndMonoLingual - this specifies that the test will be executed first in monolingual and then i multilingual mode of the website.
+* MultiAndMonoLingual - this specifies that the test will be executed first in monolingual and then in multilingual mode of the website.
 * Upgrade - This specifies that this test will be executed in monolingual mode, right before the web site is configured to multilingual.
 Then it will be executed once again after the transition to multilingual.
-This enables your tests to be non-atomic - the first time after it is executed it leaves some data for the second test to check
+This enables your tests to be non-atomic - the first time it is executed, it leaves some data for the second test to check
-(test what happens to a given data after the upgrade) so you can work with the data after setting the localization of the website.
+(test what happens to a given data after the upgrade), so you can work with the data after setting the localization of the website.

 **You should not hardcode the culture in a test - Example: ```C# var en = new CultureInfo("en-US"); ```**

 ### SSL Support
-In order to execute a tests on SSL you need to use the SSL category filter attribute on the test method.
+To execute tests on SSL, you need to use the SSL category filter attribute on the test method.
 ```C#   [Category(TestCategories.Ssl)] ```

 Example: